One small shift in perspective can rebalance everything.

 - Your own relationship is suffering significantly under the strain

-Remember: seeking support isn’t a sign of failure.
-It’s a sign of wisdom and commitment to your family’s wellbeing.
+Seeking support is not a failure.
+It’s a sign of wisdom—and devotion to your family’s wellbeing.

 Reflection and Journaling Prompts